 The best "growth regulator" for cotton is good, early fruit set and retention, as this will generally deter excess vegetative growth.
 Therefore, nitrogen levels, soil moisture, insect control, plant population, and crop management influence the cotton plants' ability to balance vegetative and reproductive growth.
 There are two ways to influence the plants' vegetative/reproductive balance.
 An indirect influence would be timely applications of boron, which aids flowering and fruit set.
 As a management tool, growth regulators containing mepiquat are specifically used to reduce vegetative growth.
 Mepiquat is available in several formulations sold under the trade names of Pix, Pix Plus, Mepex, Mepex Ginout, Topit, Mepichlor, Pentia, and Stance among others.
-Mepiquat is the reduction of plant vegetative growth and shorter plants by shortening internode length.
+Mepiquat has a number of effects on cotton growth and development.
+The most consistent effect of mepiquat is the reduction of plant vegetative growth and shorter plants by shortening internode length.
 It also reduces leaf area in portions of the plant canopy where stem and leaf expansion are taking place.
 It controls growth in such a way that does not create carbohydrate stress in the plant.